sophionara/RPG-game/README.md

-This is a practice project of freeCodeCamp's course JavaScript Algorithms and Data Structures.
+This is a practice project from freeCodeCamp's course - JavaScript Algorithms and Data Structures.

-Learning how to work with arrays, strings, objects, functions, loops, if/else statements, and more.
+Topics learned: how to work with arrays, strings, objects, functions, loops, if/else statements, and more.